 - Community Impact.
 Describe why this project is of importance to your library’s community.
 How do you think the proposed project will contribute to or show leadership in your community?
 How does this project intersect with or address other local issues?

 - Evaluation Plan.
 Describe your evaluation plan for the project.
 How will you include evaluation and performance measurement?
 (For help creating an outcomes-based evaluation plan, please refer to the Institute for Museum and Library Services' Outcome Based Evaluations guide and the Public Library Association's Project Outcome tool.)

-- Commitment to Community Engagement and Social Justice.
-Describe your library’s recent work in community engagement and/or social justice.
+- Commitment to Community Engagement and Connection/Reconnection.
+Describe your library’s recent work in community engagement.
+Describe any past/present/future efforts or goals to collaborate with the community that you are focusing on as part of the connection/reconnection aspect.
 How does this opportunity fit into your library’s vision for this work?
 How do you see this initiative continuing after the grant period?

 - Budget.
 Please provide a brief description of the budget for your proposed project; the budget should equal $2,000.
 If you intend to spend additional money beyond the $2,000 grant (in-kind support, other grant funding, etc.), please note that.

 5.A.
 Upload Letters of Support (Required)